Amdadul-HQ/Problem_solving/Readme.md

 # Problem Solving with TypeScript

 This repository serves as a collection of solutions to various programming problems, implemented using TypeScript.
-Each file represents a distinct problem, showcasing different algorithms, data structures, and problem-solving techniques.
+Each file represents a distinct problem, showcasing different algorithms, data structures, and problem-solving techniques

 ---